ctokheim/PrimerSeq-Website/getting_started.md

 11. **Upstream Psi** - Upstream exon inclusion level
 12. **Downstream Exon Coord.** - Downstream exon coordinate
 13. **Downstream Psi** - Downstream exon inclusion level
+14. **ASM Region** - Region where alternative splicing events occur

 ### Visualization

 PrimerSeq allows you to visualize the results, providing a quick intuitive check of the primer design.
 Press the "Create Plots" button in the results window tool bar.
 A dialog should now appear.
 To plot the results, you need to specify a BigWig file and the target exon of interest (in this example there is only one).
-You can find a BigWig file for the example in the PrimerSeq installation directory `example/chr18_9561977_9563548.bw`.
+You can find a BigWig file for the example in the PrimerSeq installation directory `example/example.bw`.
 Select the only available option in the "Select Target" drop-down list.

 <center>Choose one or multiple BigWig file(s) and then select your target exon</center>
 <img src="plot_example.png" style="display:block;margin-left:auto;margin-right:auto;" />